samoina/github-finder-app/README.md

 #### Creating dark and light themes

+I am going to expound a little on this because I phave never quite made the time to really understand how to toggle light/dark themes in Javascript until this challenge.

 The first thing I noticed on the Frontend Mentor Challenge Page of this solution was the need to create a dark and light option for the user.
 I was not sure how to integrate this style-wise.
 Would I create a seperate style-sheet for the dark theme?
-OR would the styles come in twos for othe CSS selectors?
+OR would the styles come in twos for the CSS selectors?
 Here's what I am learning.

 1. There should be a default theme that users get on the first visit, usually the light theme.
 2. There should be a way to switch between themes, usually made possible by clicking a button or icon.